Dhrupa-patel/Simple_RestAPI/README.md

 }

 ```
-3. [Delete Item](http://127.0.0.1:5000/add_item/1): This call will delete matching data from cart_1 as '1' is passed in link.
+3. Delete Item (http://127.0.0.1:5000/add_item/1): This call will delete matching data from cart_1 as '1' is passed in link.
 ```
 {
   "Name":"Maggie"
 }
 ```
-4. [Get Items](http://127.0.0.1:5000/get_item/1): This call will list all items present in cart_1 as '1' is passed in link.
+4. Get Items (http://127.0.0.1:5000/get_item/1): This call will list all items present in cart_1 as '1' is passed in link.
 Same way any cart details can be accessed by changing the number in link.